The Best Facebook Ads for Authors Guide to Advertise E-Books

 This is how the ad looks.

 That’s all for today.
 I hope you’ve found this guide useful and that you succeed selling books online.
-I will continuously update this guide to keep it relevant and will gladly add more tips and tricks for you as I use Facebook Ads.
+I will continuously update this guide to keep it relevant and will gladly add more tips and tricks for you as I use Facebook Ads myself and learn more on the subject.

 What are your thoughts?
 Any insight you’d like to share on what has and hasn’t worked for you in the past?
 Leave a comment and let’s start a conversation!